Mindat Township

 Mindat Township (မင်းတပ်မြို့နယ်) is a township located in Mindat District in the Chin State of Myanmar.
 The township is located between latitude 21.19 and 21.47, longitude 93.23 and 94.29.
 The third highest peak in Myanmar, Khonu Mountain (Mt.
 Victoria which was named after Queen Victoria of British) at 3053 m, is visible from here, though it is within the Kanpetlet township boundary.
 Mindat was a part of Pakokku Hill Tracts District.

 The "K'cho" or "Cho" people are the main ethnic group in the township.
-The K'cho people speak the K'cho language, distinct from surrounding Chin dialects.
+The K'cho people speak the K'cho language, distinct from the surrounding Chin dialects.
 K'cho ethnic groups in the township are the Mün, the M'Kang and the Dai.

 Buddhism and Christianity is the main religions in Mindat.
 Many residents practice Buddhism due to its proximity to the Yaw region, where it is the main religion.

-Mindat is divided into five blocks; Asheih, Bawathit, Sanpya, Anok and Sicheh.
-SanPya occupies central area of town where most shops and businesses are located there.
+Mindat is divided into five blocks: Asheih, Bawathit, Sanpya, Anok and Sicheh.
+SanPya occupies the central area of town where most shops and businesses are located.